Harvard Language Revealed

 WCFIA – Weatherhead Center for International Affairs

-The Yard - Most universities have a quadrangle, but Harvard has its Yard divided into 2 parts.
+The Yard - Most universities have a quadrangle, but Harvard has its Yard divided into two parts.
 The Old Yard is bordered by the freshman dormitories; the New Yard is bordered by Widener Library and Memorial Church.